natalieagus/50002/docs/FPGA/programmable_machine.md

 2. Datapath
 3. State Transition Diagram

+{: .note}
-Prepare your *complete* datapath diagram and state transition diagram (handwritten is fine) as shown in the example above. **You are highly recommended to keep your standard comparable, or better (by designing a proper instruction set, a RAM, and PC unit) than the example presented above.**
+Prepare your *complete* datapath diagram and state transition diagram (handwritten is fine) as shown in the example above for your 1D Project Checkoff 2.
+You are highly recommended to keep your standard comparable, or better (by designing a proper instruction set, a RAM, and PC unit) than the example presented above.